superfly/docs/rails/getting-started/index.html.md

 That's it!
 You are up and running!
 Wasn't that easy?

-Now proceed to [Scaffold to Success](/docs/rails/quick-start/scaffold/) to make your application a bit more interesting.
+Now lets make the application a bit more interesting.

 ## Scaffold to Success